ajensen3point14/startup/README.md

 and that it seems to rely on simple commands to make things work.

 I really like that it makes user input comlete actions, and does so in a way that is easy to follow and debug if there are issues.

+### Simon Service
+I really like that this makes for an easy storage of scores.
+That it also displays scores by high score first instead of chronological order is really useful.